Vegan sausage and vegetable barley soup

 2-3 garlic cloves, minced

-fresh chopped herbs such as basil, purple basil, oregano, thyme, sage, chives
+fresh chopped herbs: basil, oregano, thyme, sage, chives, etc.

 sea salt

-1. In a large wok, saute the onion and carrots in coconut oil on medium-high heat, cook until both almost soft.
+1. In a large pot, saute the onion and carrots in oil on medium-high heat, cook until both almost soft.

-3. Turn heat down to medium-low and add the herbs and buckwheat groats.
-Allow the groats to swell, stir often and add water if needed.
+3. Add the herbs and rinsed buckwheat groats.
+Allow the groats to swell, stir often and cook for about 15-20 minutes, add water if needed to keep the soup from becoming too thick.

 Buckwheat Soup w/t Flax Oil